 For guidance, policies and training related to research involving human or animal subjects, recombinant DNA, hazardous waste and conflict of interest, please visit the UNC-Chapel Hill Research Compliance Program site.

 For information on HIPAA privacy and security requirements specific to the UNC-Chapel Hill School of Medicine and the UNC Healthcare System, please visit the School of Medicine Information Security and Privacy site.

 Social Security Numbers

-For information regarding documenting the University’s processes for the collection and use of Social Security numbers, please visit the University Committee for the Protection of Personal Data page.
+For information regarding documenting the University’s processes for the collection and use of Social Security numbers, please visit Data Governance at UNC-Chapel Hill.